Xilinx/Vitis-AI/models/AI-Model-Zoo/README.md

 </details>

 ### Model Directory Structure
 Download and extract the model archive to your working area on the local hard disk.
-For details on the various models, their download link and MD5 checksum for the zip file of each model, see [Model Download](#model-download).
+For details on the various models, their download link and MD5 checksum for the zip file of each model, see  **[model-list]** .

 #### Caffe Model Directory Structure